We may earn commission from affiliate links →

 Although the landscape seems remote, barren, and exotic, it is pretty easy to access the beach from Pigadia, following the road along the airport.

 Finiki features soft sand and crystal clear waters and several shops and tavernas by the sea.
-Many tourists choose to rent accommodation in the area since it is easy to access from the capital.
+Many tourists rent accommodation in the area since it is easy to access from the capital.

 More Amazing Karpathos Beaches